gcuddy/gcuddy.github.io/index.md

 Welcome to my web home.
 I [write](/blog), [act](/acting), and make theatre and movies.

-Each week I send out a popular email called The Curtain.
-It's a weekly deep dive into the world of theatre, culture and creativity, featuring my own writing and a collection of links and notes.
+Each Tuesday I send out a popular email called The Curtain.
+It's an exploration and analysis of culture, with a focus on theatre, film and other arts & media in the digital age.

 Join 100+ subscribers and enter your email below: